makiri1993/my-website/src/content/content/pages/index.md

       Remote: \n
       Developing a Proof of Concept (Historical Simulation)"
     position: 'right'
-    icon: 'Icon.PROJECT'
-  - id: 7
+  - id: 8
     header: "Bachelor's Degree"
     subheader: 'University of Hildesheim / Finanz Informatik GmbH'
     place: 'Hanover'
     time: 'October 2016 - January 2017'
-    information: "Writing my bachelor's degree at Finanz Informatik GmbH about conception.
+    information: "Writing my bachelor's thesis at Finanz Informatik GmbH about conception.
 Designing a new feature in the cms of the Sparkasse."
     position: 'left'
-    icon: 'Icon.EDUCATION'
 skills:
   - name: 'Typescript'
     description: 'the better javascript'